 Evaluation of clustering algorithms: Measure the quality of a clustering outcome

 Clustering evaluation refers to the task of figuring out how well the generated clusters are.
 Rand Index, Purity, Sum of Square Distance (SSD), and Average Silhouette Coefficient are widely used clustering evaluation metrics.
-All these clustering assessment techniques fall under two categories — supervised evaluation that uses an external criterion and unsupervised evaluation with an internal criterion.
+These clustering assessment techniques fall under two categories: supervised evaluation, which uses an external criterion, and unsupervised evaluation, which uses an internal criterion.
 This page describes both types of clustering evaluation strategies.

-Supervised evaluation of clustering using an external criterion
+Supervised evaluation of clustering using an external labeling/criterion

 In supervised clustering evaluation, we already know what the cluster assignments should be for all the points.
-For the validation purpose, we compare our clustering outcome with the known assignments.
-Therefore, supervised evaluation is driven by an external criterion not used in the clustering algorithm.
-Most of the time, humans provide an external criterion with a benchmark dataset or a gold standard dataset.
+For validation purposes, we compare our clustering outcome with the known assignments.
+Therefore, supervised evaluation is driven by external labeling not used in the clustering algorithm.
+Most of the time, humans provide this external labeling with a benchmark dataset or a gold standard dataset.

 As we know, cluster assignments computed by an algorithm like k-means simply form an array or a vector.
 The length of the assignment vector is equal to the number of objects/data points/rows in the data table.
-Each element of the assignment vector tells us what is the cluster-ID of the corresponding row in the dataset.
+Each element of the assignment vector tells us what the cluster ID of the corresponding row in the dataset is.
 Additionally, the known assignments also form a vector.
 The known assignments or gold set assignments are also called labels.
 A supervised clustering evaluation technique attempts to discover the amount of match between the assignments derived from a clustering algorithm and the known assignments.

 Complications associated with an external criterion

-For the dataset provided in Figure 1, cluster assignments resulting from k-means exactly match with the known assignments or expected assignments.
+For the dataset provided in Figure 1, cluster assignments resulting from k-means exactly match the known assignments or expected assignments, or ground-truth assignments.
 Any supervised evaluation should identify this match as a perfect match.
 The clusters are drawn by two ellipses on the right side of Figure 1.